-Table 1 summarizes the enrollment, dropout rates, and GPA of students in the online and regular courses along with data for a second continuation course for the past three years.
-We have found that web course enrollment is higher than traditional course enrollment.
+We have found from experience teaching web courses that it takes much more time to develop web courses and administer the courses.
+However having said that, we feel that the time is well spent since the material developed in the web courses can also be used in the regular classroom.
+We have also found that web course enrollment is higher than traditional course enrollment.
 This is possibly because time constraints are lifted, and students can work around their regular schedule.
 It is also much easier for working people to take web courses.
+Student satisfaction is also higher with the online courses.
+Again the reason may be that students are glad they could get to take the course around their regular schedule.
+Giving direction when students are stuck with a problem becomes much more difficult with a web course, especially if it is a difficult problem.
+This would be simple to do in a classroom, as you could gauge the student understanding and explain till they understand the material.
+Grades are generally higher for web students compared to the regular students.
+This result came as a surprise to us.
+However some case studies support this observation3.
+This may be because many of the online students are generally working and may have more practical experience in the subject matter, and also may be studying more compared to the regular students.
+Motivation may be another factor for their performance being slightly higher than the regular students.
 Dropout rates also seem to be a little higher for the online students.
 Since online students have to basically study on their own without much pressure for the faculty, it works better for students who are self motivated.
 Others who need to be pushed by the teacher would do better in a regular course.
 Any student, who cannot stick to a regular schedule, may fall behind in their work and eventually drop the course.
 The number of students who did enroll in a second continuation online course dropped significantly.
 The reason most students gave was that the online course took a considerable amount of their time to complete, and that it was more difficult for them than a classroom-based course.